 For a road cyclist, there’s nothing quite like conquering an exciting coast to coast journey like Bilbao to Barcelona.
 This year, Ian Leftwich and his wife Susan not only made their way from the Atlantic Ocean to the Mediterranean Sea, but also celebrated their anniversary on the way!
-Once back home, Ian shared his story with us recounting their epic journey through Spain that won him a monthly prize in our Customer Competition.
+Once back home, Ian shared his story with us recounting their epic journey through Spain.
 Keep reading to find out more about our Iconic Journey…

 ‘The detailed trip notes ‘ticked all the boxes’ for what was to be our first Saddle Skedaddle experience; A guided road cycling journey across the north-east of Spain, from Bilbao to Barcelona.
 Although my wife, Sue, and I had been to Barcelona before, this trip would take us to previously unvisited parts of Spain, including Bilbao and the remote foothill regions of the Pyrenees connecting the two autonomous and fiercely proud regions: The Pais Vasco (Basque Country) and Catalonia.

 We arrived in Bilbao one day early to facilitate some sightseeing and soon realised that a future return trip would be needed to fully appreciate all this region has to offer.
 We found the locals to be so friendly and buildings were adorned with banners saying “Ongi Etorri” which we later learned means “Welcome” in Basque.
 Personally, I could see many similarities, geographical, historical and cultural, between Bilbao and Newcastle Upon Tyne, the city that both myself and Saddle Skedaddle call home.